Rafiere/Rafiere/README.md

   - Other Languages: SQL and Markdown

-  - Other Tools and Topics: Git, Docker, Kubernetes, CI/CD, Prometheus, Grafana, New Relic, Linux and Networks.
+  - Other Tools and Topics: Git, Docker, Kubernetes, Kafka, CI/CD, Prometheus, Grafana, New Relic, Linux and Networks.

   - IDEs: IntelliJ IDEA, WebStorm, DataGrip and VSCode